Explore Some Of These Top Things to Do in Aachen!

 So, we’ve listed a few of our favourites below.
 You can see these wandering around the Old Town.

 One of the most famous is the Puppenbrunnen, which is a small fountain with moving parts.
-Unfortunately, it was covered over when we visited – likely for restoration works.
+It’s always a popular stop for kids because they can move the various figures into different

-The joke is on him, though – the fountain shows the moment he realises he has stolen a rooster instead!
-You can find him located at Hühnermarkt, 52062 Aachen.
+The joke is on him, though – the fountain shows the moment he realizes he has stolen a rooster instead!

 One that we did stop to have a longer look at is the Kreislauf des Geldes Brunnen or the “Cycle of Money” Fountain.